JiriDeJonghe/LLMFromScratch/1 - Perceptron/README.md

 But what does it mean to have better performance?
 To measure the quality of a model, we use **metrics**.
 Metrics are dependent on what the use-case is of the model, but in this case we can keep it very simple:
 $$Accuracy = \frac{Correctly classified datapoints}{Total amount of datapoints}.$$
 To conclude: a perceptron tries to find the parameters of a linear function, that separates the examples into two areas, one for each category.
-At inference time, we take a look at the inputs of this occurence, and look at which area it falls into.
+At inference time, we take a look at the inputs of this occurrence, and look at which area it falls into.
 It will get assigned to that category.

 Figure 3 illustrates how a straight line creates two areas.